lingdoc/taggedPBC/scripts/conllu_readme.md

 ##### 2.2.2 Verb-medial proportions

 Here we see that the proportion of Verb-medial sentences is highest for languages classed as Verb-medial by the databases.
-Further, while the proportion significantly differentiates between most word order classifications, it is only marginally significant for differentiating between VI and VF languages (see [results of ANOVA](data/output/plots_wdorder/Trans_order_VM_prop_posthoc.txt)).
+Further, the proportion significantly differentiates between all word order classifications, though this is slightly less significant for VI and VF languages (see [results of ANOVA](data/output/plots_wdorder/Trans_order_VM_prop_posthoc.txt)).

 ![Transitive order Verb medial proportions](data/output/plots_wdorder/Trans_order_VM_prop.png)

 ##### 2.2.3 Verb-final proportions

 In this plot we see that the proportion of Verb-final sentences is highest for languages classed as Verb-final by the databases.
-Although the proportion also significantly differentiates between all word order classifications, it is not as significant for differentiating between VI and VM languages (see [results of ANOVA](data/output/plots_wdorder/Trans_order_VF_prop_posthoc.txt)).
+The proportion also significantly differentiates between all word order classifications, but is not as significant for differentiating between VI and VM languages (see [results of ANOVA](data/output/plots_wdorder/Trans_order_VF_prop_posthoc.txt)).

 ![Transitive order Verb final proportions](data/output/plots_wdorder/Trans_order_VF_prop.png)

 ##### 2.2.4 Transitive orders and the N1 ratio

-Interestingly, the N1 ratio significantly differentiates between all word order classifications, as it did with intransitive word order (see [results of ANOVA](data/output/plots_wdorder/Trans_order_N1_ratio_posthoc.txt)).
+Interestingly, the N1 ratio also significantly differentiates between most word order classifications, as it did with intransitive word order (see [results of ANOVA](data/output/plots_wdorder/Trans_order_N1_ratio_posthoc.txt)).

 ![Transitive order and N1 ratio](data/output/plots_wdorder/Trans_order_N1_ratio.png)